What is the Bauhaus Archive?

 Location and Opening Hours

-The Bauhaus Archive is located at Klingelhöferstraße 14, 10785 Berlin.
-It is easily accessible by public transportation.
+This institution is situated at Klingelhöferstraße 14; 10785 Berlin. it is well accessible by the public means of transport.

 The museum is open from Tuesday to Sunday, from 10:00 am to 5:00 pm.
 It is closed on Mondays.